Levi Chibuike Ajuonuma: Early life

 Ajuonuma was a native of Ideato South in Imo State but was born in Enugu State where he grew up and had his early educations.
 He traveled to the United States in 1979 to further his education and received a BA in Communications from Huntington College, Indiana; an MA and PhD in Mass Communications from the University of Minnesota in 1983 and 1987 respectively; and an MBA from Plymouth State University in 1989.

 Career

 Ajuonuma started his career as a media professional in 1977 with the Imo Broadcasting Service (IBS) in Owerri, Imo State.
 He left Nigeria to further his studies in mass communications in United States, where he graduated with a BA, MA and PhD in that field.
 Before returning to Nigeria after his studies in the US, Ajuonuma was briefly tenured as Assistant Professor of Journalism with the Department of Journalism at Keene State College of the University System of New Hampshire.

-He returned back to Nigeria to continue his career in broadcasting and jurnalism as a broadcaster in several Radio and TV Stations in Nigeria.
+He returned back to Nigeria to continue his career in broadcasting and journalism as a broadcaster in several Radio and TV Stations in Nigeria.
 He later on worked as the Group General Manager, Corporate Affairs of the Nigerian National Petroleum Corporation (NNPC) where he remained till his death.